untillpro/scm4j/scm4j-deployer-engine/README.md

 # Terms

-- `Product Artifact` artifact which lists `product components` and know how to deploy them
+- `Product Artifact`: artifact which lists `Product Component Artifacts` and know how to deploy them
-- `Product Component` artifact which knwos how to deploy its dependencies
+- `Product Component Artifact`: artifact which is installed by `Product Artifact` and knows how to deploy its dependencies
+- `product-lists`: file which lists product lists
+  -